-Governance - The Council has a Food Law Enforcement Service Plan in accordance with the Food Standard Agency's Framework Agreement which applies to local enforcement of all feed and food laws, and incorporates the latest guidance and standards on feed and food law enforcement.
-As stated in the report, the Food Law Enforcement Service Plan forms part of the Council's revised Policy Framework and, as such, requires consideration by the relevant Overview & Scrutiny Panel before being referred for approval to Council by the Executive.
+LEGAL - The Council has a Food Law Enforcement Service Plan in accordance with the Food Standard Agency's Framework Agreement which applies to local enforcement of all feed and food laws, and incorporates the latest guidance and standards on feed and food law enforcement.
+As stated in the report, the Food Law Enforcement Service Plan forms part of the Council's Policy Framework and as such, needs to be considered by the relevant Scrutiny Panel before being referred by the Executive for approval by Council.